namchid/ScalatraThreeForum/README.md

 If `browse` doesn't launch your browser, manually open [http://localhost:8086/](http://localhost:8086/) in your browser.

-Deployed to Heroku (https://git.heroku.com/morning-bayou-5337), but database not yet working.
+Deployed to Heroku at https://morning-bayou-5337.herokuapp.com/, but database not yet working.
 Todo: Configurations with Heroku Addons for database.